Perfect hand quilting without pain is possible.

 Because all the stitches are covering the small needle, the tip of the needle is grabbed with the rubber thimble.
 I would not be able to pick it up without it.

 The last ingredient I should mention is how to start and finish.
+Use a quilter's knot in your thread.

-I demonstrate this knot in my embroidery resource, click here for more details).
+(I demonstrate this knot in my embroidery resource, click here for more details).

 Start from the front and pass the needle down and along, through the batting so that you catch a very small amount of backing fabric (this is important).
+Come up where you would like to start and then tug the thread firmly so that the knot passes down underneath the fabric.

 This should be easy providing your knot is the correct size.